acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 The dark mode of Chrome navigator is really not needed cause very poor basic theme  and could force choice of dark theme of site itself and you would not in the future.

-I recommand to not use the Stylish website cause i had issues with it in chrome, normally it take long to accept, respond and make something.(chrome plugin works well) https://userstyles.org/styles/194390/darkchromepastelfluowebtheme
+I recommand to not use the Stylus(ex Stylish) website cause i had issues with it in chrome, normally it take long to accept, respond and make something.(chrome plugin works well) https://userstyles.org/styles/194390/darkchromepastelfluowebtheme

 The website itself take a very long time to respond and often conduct a 503 error, even if a theme page finish to load(sometimes long url show nothing), it refuse to continue to install a script or do something else, the only way to be sure is wait the css content to load after ask to show it, then copy paste it in the extension page configuration in a new script you need give a name, or copy the css content from github.